openai/CLIP/README.md

 #### `clip.load(name, device=..., jit=True)`

 Returns the model and the TorchVision transform needed by the model, specified by the model name returned by `clip.available_models()`.
 It will download the model as necessary.
+The `name` argument can also be a path to a local checkpoint.

 The device to run the model can be optionally specified, and the default is to use the first CUDA device if there is any, otherwise the CPU.
 When `jit` is `False`, a non-JIT version of the model will be loaded.

 #### `clip.tokenize(text: Union[str, List[str]], context_length=77)`